ubergarm/SkyMagicIslands/README.md

 - 70+ beautiful biomes from [Biomes O' Plenty](https://www.curseforge.com/minecraft/mc-mods/biomes-o-plenty), [Thaumcraft](https://www.curseforge.com/minecraft/mc-mods/thaumcraft) and more!
 Find out which are peaceful (not spawning mobs) and which are more dangerous than others (spawning powerful Mutant mobs)!
 - No grinding thanks to a heavily revamped [ProjectE](https://www.curseforge.com/minecraft/mc-mods/projecte) and [ProjectEX](https://www.curseforge.com/minecraft/mc-mods/project-ex) progression turning alchemy on its head offering the EMC "idle game" without ruining anything!
 - Mana from Steam Power?!
 Liquid Starlight from Nature's Aura?!
 Why not!
 Create late game Philosopher's Engine multiblocks to blend magic and gear powered mechanics converting mana types between many mods!
-- Unleash your creativity with a bevy of blocks to decorate all those beautiful multiblocck structures!
+- Unleash your creativity with a bevy of blocks to decorate all those beautiful multiblock structures!
 - Show off your style wearing a boat-load of baubles and tweak you look without losing stats thanks to cosmetic armor slots!
 - Build an airship and fly into the Nether for fast travel then back up into the overworld!
 (Your friends can ride on BiblioCraft seats, but they will glitch off if you try to take them across the Nether/Overworld line).
 - SNAD and Chisel blocks in Bonsai Pots!
 Stamp molten Thaumium and Void metal into gears!
 Totally rebalanced Monk Mod!